 From Moab, head out towards the Interstate on Highway 191.
 After about 15.4 miles you’ll want to turn left onto Mill Canyon Road.
 The road will cross over rail road tracks right away and then through some private property.

 Along this road you will see signs for the dinosaur tracksite and the dinosaur trail.
 They are different.
-You can find out about the track site in this post.

 How long for the Mill Canyon Dinosaur Trail

 The trail is 0.9 miles from the trailhead but if you have to walk from the track site parking, it will be just under three miles round-trip.
 I would plan1-3 hours depending on everything you want to see and where you’re hiking from.